Digital Spy

 Digital Spy (DS) is a British-based entertainment, television and film website and brand and is the largest digital property at Hearst UK.
-Since its launch in 1999, Digital Spy has focused on entertainment news related to television programmes, films, music and show business to a global audience.
+Since its initial launch in 1999, Digital Spy has focused on entertainment news related to television programmes, films, music and show business to a global audience.

 As well as breaking news, in-depth features, reviews and editorial explainers, the site also features the DS Forum.